n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 ## 1. Add the Hacker News node

 Open the nodes panel, search for the *Hacker News* node, and click on it to add it to the Editor UI.
-The *Hacker News node* will automatically be connected to the *Start node*.
+Connect the *Hacker News node* to the *Start node*.

 ## 2. Configure the Hacker News node